galaxyproject/training-material/topics/variant-analysis/tutorials/somatic-variants/tutorial.md

 >           -  *"Select Trimmomatic operation to perform"*: `Cut bases off the end of
 >       a read, if below a threshold quality (TRAILING)`
 >              - *"Minimum quality required to keep a base"*: `10`
 >       - {% icon param-repeat %} "Insert Trimmomatic Operation"*
 >       - In *"3: Trimmomatic Operation"*
 >           - *"Select Trimmomatic operation to perform"*: `Drop reads below a
 >       specified length (MINLEN)`
 >              - *"Minimum quality required to keep a base"*: `25`
 >
->       3 trimming and filtering operations will be applied to the reads in the given order after adapter trimming.
+>       These three trimming and filtering operations will be applied to the
+>       reads in the given order after adapter trimming.
 >
 {: .hands_on}